 Seattle’s longtime aspirations towards “world-class” status came to an unexpected fruition during the 1999 WTO Ministerial Conference, when the World Trade Organization (WTO) convened at the Washington State Convention and Trade Center in downtown Seattle during the week of November 29, 1999.
 During the preceding year, several of Seattle’s key civic leaders had lobbied the WTO to earn Seattle the honor of hosting that year’s WTO conference, including Mayor Paul Schell and Port of Seattle Commissioner Pat Davis, who led the lobbying effort.
 The honor was granted in January 1999.
 As soon as the honor was announced, a coalition of grassroots social justice activists quickly formed to organize protests against the WTO during the conference.

 Those civic leaders clearly expected the WTO conference to shine a positive global spotlight on Seattle.
 What they apparently didn’t know was that corporate globalization was then already a contentious topic in much of the world outside the United States.
-Major protests against so-called “free trade” had already been staged at previous conferences devoted to multilateral trade negotiations, most recently in 1998 against the Multilateral Agreement on Investment.
+Major protests against so-called “free trade” had already been staged at previous conferences devoted to multilateral trade negotiations, most recently on May 25, 1998, in Montreal against the Multilateral Agreement on Investment.
 The ultimate concern of the opponents of corporate globalization was its anti-democratic nature: as of January 1999, several democratically created laws had already been overturned in other countries by the WTO without public recourse.
 An editorial in London’s Independent newspaper published in July 1999 summed up the suspicion of the opposition: